 All outcome determinations will be based on the preponderance of the evidence standard, meaning it is more likely than not that this policy was violated.
 The panel's outcome determination, which is shared with the Title IX Coordinator, will include the panel's rationale for the decision.
 If the respondent is not responsible for violating this policy the Title IX Coordinator will inform the complainant and respondent of the panel's decision simultaneously, usually within five business days after receipt of the outcome determination.
 The letter to each party will include the rationale for the outcome determination.
 The letter will also set forth each party's appeal rights, including the time frame for submitting an appeal.
 More information about the appeal procedures are described below.

-The Title IX Coordinator is required to consider suspending or expelling a student, or terminating the employment of any employee found responsible for sexual misconduct.
-The Title IX Coordinator will be guided by a number of considerations, including the nature of the conduct as issue; the impact of the conduct on the complainant and the University community; whether the respondent has accepted or not accepted responsibility for the conduct; the maintenance of a safe and respectful environment conducive to learning; the necessity for specific action in order to eliminate the prohibited conduct, prevent its recurrence, and remedy its effects on the complainant and the University community, and other appropriate considerations.
+The senior administrator is required to consider suspending or expelling a student, or terminating the employment of any employee found responsible for sexual misconduct.
+The senior administrator will be guided by a number of considerations, including the nature of the conduct as issue; the impact of the conduct on the complainant and the University community; whether the respondent has accepted or not accepted responsibility for the conduct; the maintenance of a safe and respectful environment conducive to learning; the necessity for specific action in order to eliminate the prohibited conduct, prevent its recurrence, and remedy its effects on the complainant and the University community, and other appropriate considerations.
 A respondent's disciplinary history and prior record may be considered a factor for more severe sanctions, if appropriate.
-If, in the past, a respondent was found to have violated the Sexual Misconduct Policy, the information related to the past violation may be considered by the Title IX Coordinator if:
+The Title IX Coordinator will share relevant disciplinary history and prior record to the senior administrator.
+If, in the past, a respondent was found to have violated the Sexual Misconduct Policy, the information related to the past violation may be considered by the senior administrator if:

 - the previous violation was substantially similar to the present allegation; and

 - the previous violation indicates a pattern of behavior and substantial conformity with that pattern by the respondent.